datkk06/OpenStack-Tutorial/Content/open-vswitch.md

 ```

 When the packet reaches its destination on the Network node via VxLAN tunnel, it is passed to the tunnel bridge ``br-tun``.
-Here, a new VLAN tag is added to the packet, **VLAN=1** in this case, and then pased to the integration bridge
+Here, a new VLAN tag is added to the packet, **VLAN=1** in this case, and then passed to the integration bridge
 ```
 [root@network ~]# ovs-ofctl dump-flows br-tun | grep vlan
  cookie=0x8f99ac090d7ea598, duration=51240.498s, table=4, n_packets=4048, n_bytes=386483, idle_age=929, priority=1,tun_id=0x431 actions=mod_vlan_vid:1,resubmit(,10)